need47/fselector/README.md

     require 'fselector'

-    # use InformationGain as a feature selection algorithm
+    # use InformationGain (IG) as a feature selection algorithm
-    r1 = FSelector::InformationGain.new
+    r1 = FSelector::IG.new

     # read from random data (or csv, libsvm, weka ARFF file)
     # no. of samples: 100